This summer, we visited Camping Cypsela in Spain. This resort is on the Costa Brava, the East coast of Spain not too far from Girona.

 This bridge, also known as Sant Bartomeu Bridge, is an old Roman Aqueduct from the reign of Augustus (27 BC–14 AD) which crosses the river Llobregat between two municipalities within Catalonia.
 The bridge is for pedestrians only and is 27 metres high.

-You access the bridge from within a parkland area, and can walk across.
-I am not a fan of heights, so I stayed and watched from below but the kids and their dad enjoyed exploring this.
 We have a video of the walk across that I will upload and share soon.
 The bridge is free to explore and to cross, so if you’re looking for cost effective ways to entertain the children and expose them to some history while road tripping in Spain, or staying within this area, then it’s worth a visit.

 While road tripping in Spain, you will also get great views of the mountains and the sea, so there are lots of things to look out for while in the car and plenty of gorgeous scenery to enjoy to make the time pass by more quickly.